Why Inference in Large Models Becomes Decomposable After Training: Feasibility of Post-Training Reorganization

+Notably, the above non-uniformity does not depend on explicit modular architectural design.
+Even in highly homogeneous Transformer architectures, parameter contributions and subspace activity still exhibit clear differentiation after training \cite{dalvi2020analyzing}.
+This suggests that structural differences arise from the joint effects of optimization dynamics and data statistics, rather than from manually imposed structural priors.

+Taken together, these observations indicate that the inference system after training is not a uniform whole, but rather consists of several weakly coupled substructures.
+These substructures receive sustained statistical support during training and remain stable during inference.
+The structural reorganization proposed in this work is precisely a posterior identification and formalization of this objectively existing structural state.

-Based on this abstraction, the structural reorganization problem studied in this work is uniformly formulated on neural systems whose core modules consist of collections of $n\times n$ parameter matrices, or on representations that are structurally equivalent in the sense described above.
-This unified viewpoint allows learning dynamics, structural coupling, and post-training reorganization to be analyzed without loss of generality across a broad class of neural architectures.
+Based on the above abstraction, the structural reorganization problem studied in this work uniformly applies to artificial neural systems whose core modules consist of collections of parameter matrices, or to their structurally equivalent representations.